Chase vs Monzo

 With the free Monzo current account, you get its well-known coral-coloured card, while Chase’s only (and free) current account comes with a blue numberless card.

 Neither bank has branches, with the accounts being fully managed via a mobile app.
-Chase pays a monthly interest rate of 1% AER on current account balances and is presently offering a linked saver account, where current holders can deposit savings on an easy-access basis and earn 4.1% interest (AER).
+Chase pays a monthly interest rate of 1% AER on current account balances and offers a linked saver account, where current holders can deposit savings on an easy-access basis and earn 4.5% interest (AER).
+Monzo has a range of savings options, with varying rates depending on whether you pay for an account.

 Both Chase and Monzo have a UK banking licence, which means individual customer funds up to the value of £85,000 are protected by the Financial Services Compensation Scheme (FSCS) should a bank go under.